The Heritage Centre

 - Lost voices – personal testimonies of players of the past

 If you are visiting the Black Dyke Heritage Centre then we have brief directions to the bandroom below.
 The postcode for Sat Nav routes is BD13 1AB.

 From M62 South/East/West:

 Exit M62 Junction 25 and follow signs for A644 Brighouse.
 Keep on the A644 (Brighouse Road) following signs for Queensbury/Denholm.
-On passing the Queensbury village sign you will eventually see Tesco on the left and the Black Dyke Mills on your right.
+On passing the Queensbury village sign you will eventually see Tesco on the right and the Black Dyke Mills on your left.
 Turn Right on reaching the traffic lights in the centre of Queensbury and the Black Dyke Bandroom is 100 meters immediately to your right.

 From M6/A65 North West: